 Which Fake Tattoo Skin Is The Best?

 Tattoo apprentices often use practice skins before they tattoo real skin in order to give themselves as much practice as possible without actually tattooing a real person.
 Practice skin is a good way to get used to the weight and balance of the machine, and helps you learn about needle depth, and how to pull a neat line of course.
-There are other mediums you can use such as pig skin and fruit which offer a surface in which to practice on, but practice skins are an affordable and realistic option which aren't messy, and will allow for stencil placement too.
-Reusable tattoo practice skin isn’t a thing - you can't get rid of the tattoo ink once you've put it in!
+There are other mediums you can use such as pig skin and fruit, which offer a surface on which to practice on, but practice skins are an affordable and realistic option that aren't messy, and will allow for stencil placement too.
+Reusable tattoo practice skin isn’t a thing—you can't get rid of the tattoo ink once you've put it in!
 This can help teach the user a valuable lesson because it's the same principle for tattooing a real person.
 Tattoos are permanent!

 How do I use tattoo practice skin?

 Putting the stencil on can be a little tricky, as you need to ensure you use the right amount of stencil applicator fluid prior to placing the stencil, and then leave it for a little while to go a bit tacky before applying the stencil.
 Once the stencil is on, most practice skin instructions will tell you to leave it on for at least 4 hours so that it can soak into the skin, and some may even advise leaving it overnight.
 Although practice skin looks and feels pretty realistic, the stencil still takes to it differently than it does real skin, so it's always best to follow the instructions for use for the particular brand of skin you're practicing with.